arbuxMusic/voltage-modular-examples/ComponentEventExplorer/README.md

 This module _should_ continue to be developed with new features as I continue to learn VMD.

+## Getting the code for the module.

+This  module depends on CoreLib in the same voltage-modular-examples Github project.
+You'll need to:
+- Build CoreLib using IntelliJ Idea (or Eclipse (Maven build))
+- Remove the current External JAR link in the ComponentEventExplorer module
+- Add the newly built CoreLib
+...
+You should now be able to run the module in Voltage Module Designer

+While I am still investigating the best way to

 ## Using the module

 The module is split into 4 sections: